Kim Abeles: Work

 Abeles has worked in a variety of different mediums including repurposed materials, drawing, multimedia, sculpture and installations.
 She often experiments with materials.
 Intensive research, in which she immerses herself in her subject, is a significant part of her working process.
 Kim Abeles commented on her art as, "results from the urban experience, chronicling historical and contemporary issues housed in sculpture and installation."
 Her work begins with a singular person or idea and through her own independent research and exploration will delve into her chosen topic until she feels comfortable beginning her artwork.
 She describes her artwork as the poetic spirit in a visual language.

 Many of her projects address contemporary social and environmental issues.
 She has explored topics including HIV/AIDS, pollution, gender roles, domestic violence, feminism, civil rights, and labor.
 Kim Abeles explores such topical issues through humor and metaphors.
 Most of her work has revolved around three central themes: civil rights, feminism, and the environment.
 With her range of media and distinctive styles, Kim Abeles seamlessly unites her call for activism with her work aesthetics through new innovative techniques.

 Collaborative work

 Abeles has worked with several educational organizations and schools to collaborate on installations and exhibitions.
 She has worked with the multiple art centers like: The Contemporary Art Center in Cincinnati, Community Arts Resource in Santa Monica, Orange Country Museum of Art Teen Council, the California Science Center, and the CU Museum of Natural History in Boulder.
 Her more defining collaborators include the Bureau of Automotive Repair, the Santa Monica Bay Restoration Project, and the Lakota Indians of South Dakota.

-She has also collaborated in projects with agencies to ensure raising awareness for different topics such as pollution control agencies, museums, health clinics, etc.